5 QUICK WAYS TO HELP AND ENCOURAGE AN OVERWHELMED MUM

 Don’t panic!
 Be reassured that you’re not the only one who feels like this.

-And definitely don’t feel that you’ve got no way out and this is just what motherhood is supposed to be like!
+And definitely don’t feel that you’ve got no way out and this is just what motherhood (or some seasons of it) is supposed to be like!

 Here’s some quick-fix solutions that will help restore your sanity, at least until the kids go to bed, and help you make it through the rest of the day.